Bonmoniq legal

 The Customer authorizes Bonmoniq to use the sub-processors listed in this DPA to provide the Service.

 Bonmoniq notifies the Customer of any addition or replacement of a sub-processor at least 30 days in advance by email, in-Service notification or documented update accessible to the Customer.
+The up-to-date list of sub-processors is the one set out in the current version of this DPA, published at /en/legal/dpa with its last-updated date.

 The Customer may object to a new sub-processor for a documented reason relating to processing location, lack of an Article 46 GDPR transfer safeguard, addition of data categories or an identified security risk.
 If the objection is not resolved, the Customer may terminate the affected part of the Service before the change takes effect.